oslabs-beta/infernode/README.md

 ## Contributing

-### Commit Messages
+### Committing and Commit Messages

-Infernode now uses [Semantic-Release](https://github.com/semantic-release/semantic-release/blob/master/README.md) and [Commitizen](https://github.com/commitizen/cz-cli/blob/master/README.md) to automatically handle versioning.
-As a result, instead of using ```git commit``` when making a commit, it is important to use ```npm run commit``` to comply with formatting implemented by Semantic-Release.
+Infernode uses [Semantic-Release](https://github.com/semantic-release/semantic-release/blob/master/README.md) and [Commitizen](https://github.com/commitizen/cz-cli/blob/master/README.md) to automatically handle versioning.
+As a result, instead of using `git commit` when making a commit, it is important to use `npm run commit` to comply with formatting implemented by Semantic-Release.
 Commitizen will walk the user through how to author commit messages in the command line.

 ### Pull Requests

 - Development should be performed on branches from `dev` and PR'd back to `dev` once complete,